archspec/archspec/docs/source/microarchitectures.rst

     >>> archspec.cpu.TARGETS['thunderx2'].optimization_flags('gcc', '5.1.0')
     '-march=armv8-a+crc+crypto'

-If a compiler if unknown to ``archspec`` an empty string is returned:
+If a compiler is unknown to ``archspec`` an empty string is returned:

 .. code-block:: python